-MCC held a community meeting with residents on 12 March 2020 in Osbaston.
+A community meeting to discuss the flood event on 16 February 2020, and the flood event in October 2019 was held with residents, MCC and NRW on 12 March 2020 in Osbaston.
 During the meeting concerns were raised with the level of risk residents face from future flood events.
 Actions to address these concerns were requested during the meeting and during individual meetings held by MCC with residents.
-These actions have been considered further and related recommendations have been made in section 9 of this report.
+These actions have been considered further and related recommendations have been made in Section 9 of this report.